pingcap/docs/reference/tools/data-migration/dm-portal.md

 ### Configure the instance information

-DM Portal can configure the table routing, which supports the configuration of merging sharded schemas and tables in DM.
+DM Portal supports configuring table routing, and merging sharded schemas and tables in DM.

 ### Configure the binlog event filter